 Within Project Play, we recognize the need to empower parents as agents of positive change.
 It’s why we created Project Play Parent Checklists, 10 questions parents can ask of themselves, their child and local sport providers that will help build an athlete for life.
 As we move along, we’ll develop more resources for that set of key stakeholders who, if they come to more fully understand best practices in athletic development, can change the game from the bottom up.

-But one of the lessons of the first five years of Project Play is that top-down leadership matters as well.
+But one of the lessons of the first five years of Project Play is that top-down leadership from the most influential national organizations matters as well.
 We see that in the shifts in sport participation, up and down, by leagues and sport governing bodies that introduced new policies or grassroots initiatives.
 We’re hopeful that more progress can be made through Project Play 2020, as competitors (leagues, corporations, tech and media companies, foundations) come together to think about ways they can help give every kid the childhood they deserve, one that includes access to quality sports.

 Moving numbers at a population level is never easy, even with the engagement of organizations of great influence.
 So much cannot be controlled – national and state economies, government policies and budgets, the next paradigm-shifting technology.
 So many tidal waves in the broader culture matter.
 All that any organization can do is its best, to take actions or shape strategies in a manner that align with the interests of children, as reflected in the framework of Project Play.

 Hundreds more will be needed, as the best story possible gets told.